Exclusive interviews with leading policymakers that convey the true policy message that impacts markets.

 - About Us

-LIQUIDITY: The PBOC injected CNY10 billion via 7-day reverse repos with the rate unchanged at 2.2%.
-The operation resulted in a net drain of CNY40 billion given the maturity of CNY50 billion reverse repos, according to Wind Information.
-The operation aims to keep liquidity reasonable and ample, the PBOC said on its website.
+LIQUIDITY: The PBOC injected CNY100 billion via 14-day reverse repos with the rate unchanged at 2.35% on Tuesday.
+The operations lead to a net injection of CNY100 billion as no reverse repos maturing today, according to Wind Information.
+The operation aims to keep liquidity stable by the end of the quarter, the PBOC said on its website.